worksofliam/barryCI/readme.md

 * `address` is the remote address that will be access from GitHub.
 * `port` is the port number for the app.
-* `github` needs to be the person access token for the repos.
-The user for the repos you're building need to be accessed from this token.
-To get the token:
-   1. go to github.com
-   2. go to Settings
-   3. go to Developer Settings
-   4. go to Personal access tokens
-   5. Generate new token for all of `repo` only.
-   6. Paste the token into the `config.json`.
 * `repos` contains each environment that you want to be able to build (by key).

 ## Configuring a build when a push happens